espruino/EspruinoDocs/boards/Jolt.js.md

 This LED strip is often 'common-anode', meaning there might be a 12v wire, then R, G and B wires which need to be pulled down to ground to turn the LEDs on.

-While you can connect the 12v wire direct to the `+` pin on the terminal block, when the motor driver is off there is a small (2.5kOhm to GND) resistance on the motor driver pins which can cause the LEDs to light slightly (as well as some extra power draw).
+While you can connect the 12v wire direct to the `+V` pin on the terminal block, when the motor driver is off there is a small (2.5kOhm to `GND`) resistance on the motor driver pins which can cause the LEDs to light slightly (as well as some extra power draw).

 To avoid this we'd recommend connecting the 12v wire to the motor drivers as well, so that everything